Upcoming Events for 2022

 Under normal circumstances, the Herefordshire Guild of Craftsmen are proud to exhibit at numerous events and festivals throughout the year.
-We are all currently struggling with the effects of the COVID-19 pandemic so all of our scheduled events and activities have been cancelled for this year.
+We continue to struggle with the effects of the COVID-19 pandemic, which resulted in most of our scheduled events and activities being cancelled again for this year.

-We are all self-employed so please continue to support us if you can - but local, buy handmade!
+We are all independent small businesses so please continue to support us if you can - buy local, buy handmade!

 Many of us have websites with online ordering facilities too.

-In addition to all of the information here which will be regularly updated, follow us on our social media accounts for up to date details and event news updates!
+In addition to all the information here which will be regularly updated, follow us on our social media accounts for up-to-date details and event news updates!

-We hope to be back in action with a programme of public events next year, details of which will be added here when we can confirm them.
+We'll be back in action with a program of public events throughout 2022 and details will be added here once we've got everything confirmed.
 We all look forward to seeing you soon and adding some beauty and creativity to your world!

 History of The Herefordshire Guild of Craftsmen